G-Node/g-node-portal/source/key_functions/data_api/principles.rst

 Creating new object
 -------------------

-Use the POST request to the object type (like when you get an object list) to create new object.
+Send the POST request to the object type URL (like /<namespace>/<object_type>/) to create new object.
 The POST data request should contain a JSON object with at least mandatory fields, required to create a new object.
-For example, to create a new :ref:`event <Event>` labeled "stimulus onset" in the :ref:`segment <Segment>` with id = 1 supply the following:
+For example, to create a new :ref:`event <Event>` labeled "stimulus onset" in the :ref:`segment <Segment>` with ID = 1 supply the following:

  ::